Margareta of Romania: Foreign relations

 Although Margareta has no official role within the politics of Romania to maintain ties with other countries, she has fostered diplomatic relationships with numerous foreign dignitaries in her capacity as a head of the House of Romania.
 During these visits she is often accompanied by her husband Prince Radu, who is a special Romanian government representative for Integration, Co-operation and Sustainable Development.

 Marriage

 In 1994, Margareta met Radu Duda, a Romanian citizen and part-time actor, through the work of the Princess Margareta Foundation.
 He was working as an art therapist in orphanages when he was introduced to her during her tour of the foundation's programs.
 On 24 July 1996, she married Duda in a civil wedding at Versoix.

-Radu Duda was accorded the style "Radu, Prince of Hohenzollern-Veringen" on 1 January 1999, and was subsequently styled "HRH Radu, Prince of Romania", being referred to by King Michael on 30 December 2007, as future "Prince Consort of Romania".
+Radu Duda was accorded the style "Radu, Prince of Hohenzollern-Veringen" on 1 January 1999, and was subsequently styled "His Royal Highness Radu, Prince of Romania", being referred to by King Michael on 30 December 2007, as future "Prince Consort of Romania".
 In Margareta's company and, more often alone, he has represented the former royal family publicly on various occasions.
 They live in the Elisabeta Palace in Bucharest.